DSLR & External Camera Integration

 - ALIVE detects the camera automatically

-- The live camera feed appears on the iPad screen so guests can see themselves
+- The live camera feed appears on screen so guests can see themselves

 - The camera shutter is triggered through the app — keeping the booth experience seamless